corbtastik/mongodb-on-k8s/README.md

 * Deploy and Use MongoDB Standalone on Kubernetes
 * Deploy and Use MongoDB ReplicaSet on Kubernetes
 * (Optional) Deploy and Use MongoDB Shared Cluster on Kubernetes

-_The demo environment runs on Minikube and can be taxing to a MacBook, as such it's recommended to shutdown non-essentials for the best experience (close those Chrome tabs? 🤔)_

 ### Install Required Infrastructure